What is EDLP?

 2. Reduced consumer search costs

 Consumers can spend less time comparing prices among different stores and searching for the best deal.
-EDLP promises consumers the continuity of their prices.
+EDLP promises consumers consistency in their prices.

 Advantages of Everyday Low Pricing